Life insurance without a medical exam

 Not all term policies waive the requirements for medical exams, so you may need to look around to find the right policy for you.

-Shopping around and exploring your options is the ideal way to find the best possible rate on any insurance policy — but it’s especially true when you’re dealing with no-medical-exam plans.
+Shopping around and exploring your options is the ideal way to find the best possible rate on any insurance policy — but it’s especially true when you’re dealing with no-exam policy.

-These policies tend to cost a little more, but with a little effort, you can find one that meets your needs and your budget.
+These policies tend to cost a bit more, but with a little effort, you can find one that meets your needs and your budget.